tmgleitsmann/Search/foundations/AtlasSearch/12-faceting/README.md

 <img src="/images/AtlasSearch/12-facet/searchMeta.png" style="height: 35%; width:35%;"/>

 You'll see within the `operator` operator we are defining how we want to QUERY the players.
 This will look no different than how we would define a standard `search` aggregation.
+In this case we just want to query for players that play for Arsenal with at least an overall score of 80.

 Once we get down to the `facets` operator however, we'll want to define how/where we categorize the players we just queried for.
 In this example, we will be creating buckets for `country`, `club`, and `position` where they each will have a defined maximum number of buckets.